samsquire/ideas2/README.md

 Run a key logger that logs data entered into every program on a computer to keep a record of personal data.

-# 35. Docker chat room
+# 35. Chat development environment

 Spin up Docker containers from a chat room.
-Edit docker files together in real time.
+Write SQL.
+Write JSX React components in chat.
+Write reduct actions in the chat room.
+Everyone runs the same code and anyone can make a change anywhere.
+Without touching a text editor.

 # 36. Wiki Problem System